opvasger/goto-elm/readme.md

 - [Elm homepage](http://elm-lang.org/), Elm-lang.org

 ## Agenda
 The talk is a ~2 hour "no slides, just code" introduction to Elm.
-The goal will be to get people started with the language whilst providing insight into the trade-offs the language makes compared to it's competitors.
+The goal will be to get people started with the language and explain trade-offs the language makes.
 - Hello World
 - Primitives (REPL, Ellie)
 - Counter Application (Elm Architecture, Html.beginnerProgram)